 As an MPO, SCAG is responsible for preparing and utilizing a public participation plan that is developed in consultation with all interested parties and provides reasonable opportunities for interested parties to comment on the content of SCAG's proposed RTP and the Regional Transportation Improvement Program (TIP).
 SB 375 requires SCAG to adopt a public participation plan for development of the sustainable communities strategy (SCS) and an alternative planning strategy (APS).
 Further, as required by SB 375, SCAG will conduct at least two informational meetings in each county within the region for members of the board of supervisors and city councils on the SCS and APS, if any.
-The purpose of the meetings shall be to present a draft of the SCS to members of the board of supervisors and city council members in that county and to solicit and consider their input and recommendations.
+The purpose of the meetings shall be to present a draft of the SCS to members of the board of supervisors and city councils on the recommendations.